ziyaocui/MachineLearning/India_air_quality_README.md

 SPM, RSPM, CO2, SO2 are important factors that can cause air pollution in India, using these variables to analyze different pollution level in each state in India.

 ## Instruction
-Please download the India_Air_Quality_CA01.ipynb and data.csv file and upload into Google Colab to run the code.
+Please download the India_Air_Quality_CA01.ipynb and data.csv (link below) file and upload into Google Colab to run the code.

 ## Installation instructions
 Use the following packages: